Miracle Thomas is an international vocalist, songwriter and producer of all genres of music.

 In 1996, Miracle sang on the Go Go Remix hit rap group Wreckx-n-Effect’s song “Top Billin’”, the song was produced by Gene Griffin.
 She also recorded a song with Chris Stokes, the manager and producer of the group Immature.
 Miracle explains, “Chris was in town (Maryland) for two days; Immature was on tour.
 We recorded a song line by line with the exception of him letting me do my own thing during the chorus.
 Working with Chris was exciting and challenging.
 He taught me a few tricks about production.”
 Miracle recorded a remake “Close To You” with producers Ollen “Tricky Rick” Hopkins and the late Al Johnson from the group The Unifics.
 I had a good time recording with Uncle Al. He was my music director and he shared his expertise in writing music scores and executing memorable vocal riffs.
 He will truly be missed!”

-Miracle went to Miss Patti LaBelle private rehearsal in her studio in Philadelphia, Pennsylvania.
+Miracle was invited to Miss Patti LaBelle private rehearsal in her studio in Philadelphia, Pennsylvania.
 Miss Patti and Miracle sang her signature song “Over The Rainbow”.
 Miracle explains, “When Miss Patti was singing the verse of the song she invited me to sing after the second chorus.
 It was incredible watching her hit those high notes.
-Although I could hit the same notes, I didn’t have the power like Miss LaBelle.
+Although I could hit the same notes, I didn’t have the power like Miss Patti.
 Hail to the Queen!”

 In May and August of 2017, Miracle sang the National Anthem in her hometown at the Hillcats Minor League Baseball Game; five times.
-Robbie Thomas aka Rocking Robbie a former radio personality from WJJS Radio Station introduced her to the General Manager Ronnie Roberts from the team.
+Robbie Thomas aka Rocking Robbie a former radio personality from WJJS Radio Station introduced her to the late General Manager Ronnie Roberts from the team.
+He was so impressed with her vocals, he requested that Miracle sing the anthem 5 times during a few seasons.
+He even invited Miracle to not only sing the anthem but to speak to some students from her hometown and the surrounding counties during a special game.
+She spoke about being encouraged, believing in themselves and reminding them that we need each other.
 Miracle states, “I really enjoy singing especially to a large audience.
 I don’t care if I am singing the ABC’s.
 I am going to put my heart and soul into it.”

-Miracle took time out of the recording industry to focus on her son “Truck”.
+Miracle took time out of the recording industry to focus on her son "T-Mann" aka “Truck”.
 He was diagnosed with autism at a very young age and she has committed herself to homeschooling him as well as making sure that he has play dates with his peers.
 She explains, “I never gave up on my music.
 I had to give my son so much of me and I refused to allow others to make decisions for him especially when I was capable of being there for him.
 My son is older and he’s the one that pushed me to get back out there and start performing again.
 We have a good time traveling and meeting new people.
 I am going to start singing at more Autism Awareness Events because it is crucial that people understand that a diagnosis of Autism isn’t the end of your life; it does have its challenges but with the right drive and support you can get through it.
 I cannot give up on my child.
 If I give up on him I will be giving up on myself.”
 Miracle continues to develop her unique and highly marketable style.
-She sings at special events and is in the process of recording a project showcasing her writing abilities and vocal styles.